How to Cite a Poem in a Text

 “Oscar Wilde relies on dark imagery such as “withered” (1), “dead” (1), “pale” (3) and “death” (5).

 Quote single words within poems by including the line numbers at the end of the sentence.
-For instance:

 “Wilde uses words such as “death” to invoke dark imagery (5).”

 Cite line numbers instead of page numbers.

 Use an indent instead of ellipses when starting a quote mid line.